Evolution of the horse: Pleistocene extinctions

 Digs in western Canada have unearthed clear evidence horses existed in North America until about 12,000 years ago.

-However, all Equidae in North America ultimately became extinct.
-The causes of this extinction (simultaneous with the extinctions of a variety of other American megafauna) have been a matter of debate.
+However, all Equidae in North America ultimately became extinct in the Late Pleistocene extinctions, simultaneous with the extinctions of a variety of other American megafauna, while other species like Bison have survived there.
+The causes of this extinction are a matter of debate.
 Given the suddenness of the event and because these mammals had been flourishing for millions of years previously, something quite unusual must have happened.
 The first main hypothesis attributes extinction to climate change.
 For example, in Alaska, beginning approximately 12,500 years ago, the grasses characteristic of a steppe ecosystem gave way to shrub tundra, which was covered with unpalatable plants.
 The other hypothesis suggests extinction was linked to overexploitation by newly arrived humans of naive prey that were not habituated to their hunting methods.
-The extinctions were roughly simultaneous with the end of the most recent glacial advance and the appearance of the big game-hunting Clovis culture.
+The extinctions were roughly simultaneous with the end of the most recent glacial advance and the appearance of the big-game hunting Clovis culture.
 Several studies have indicated humans probably arrived in Alaska before or shortly before the local extinction of horses.
 However, it has been proposed that the steppe–tundra vegetation transition in Beringia may have been a consequence, rather than a cause, of the extinction of megafaunal grazers.

 In Eurasia, horse fossils began occurring frequently again in archaeological sites in Kazakhstan and the southern Ukraine about 6,000 years ago.
 From then on, domesticated horses, as well as the knowledge of capturing, taming, and rearing horses, probably spread relatively quickly, with wild mares from several wild populations being incorporated en route.